-Campeche: You can feel the presence of Campeche’s history (World Heritage site) when you stroll through the historical downtown streets.
+You can feel the presence of Campeche’s history when you stroll through its historical downtown streets.
 Since parts of the old fortress walls still remain, the legacy of pirates, conquerors and civil war lingers from the XIX century can be felt in the atmosphere.

 The buildings enclosing the square were used for the government offices, The Cathedral, Navy offices, Customs and the most influent conquistadors’ houses.